-ERP Integration: The Foundation of Sana Commerce
+ERP integration: The foundation of Sana Commerce Cloud

 We build our e-commerce platform with your ERP system as its foundation.
-Our goal isn’t to rebuild the functions that the ERP already has, but to create a platform on top of the ERP: a platform which uses the ERP as its main source of information.
+Our goal isn’t to rebuild the functions that the ERP already has, but to create a platform on top of the ERP: a platform that uses the ERP as its main source of information.
 This approach allows our customers to get the best out of their ERP investment.
-In short, Sana customers benefit from a web store that’s powered by their ERP.
+In short, Sana Commerce Cloud customers benefit from a web store that’s powered by their ERP.

 This approach is very uncommon in the e-commerce world.
 Most e-commerce platforms are built from the ground up, focusing on the web store as the starting point.
-E-commerce platforms are traditionally a stand-alone site, that do not directly integrate with the ERP.
+E-commerce platforms are traditionally stand-alone sites, that do not directly integrate with the ERP.
 They require a third-party connector to connect the ERP with the e-commerce platform.

-How integrated is Sana with your ERP?
+How is Sana Commerce Cloud integrated with your ERP?

 How do you benefit from ERP integration?

 Magento doesn’t offer a direct ERP integration.
-Similarly to most other providers, Magento was built as a stand-alone system.
+Similar to most other providers, Magento was built as a stand-alone system.
 It requires a connector to pull the information from your ERP into the web store.
 Many vendors claim their solution is fully integrated, but this is often not the case, discover more about vendors and solutions that claim to be truly integrated.